 In this article, you’ll get information about various options that might be available to you if you're worried about falling behind in bill payments.

-The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act suspends payments (and interest won't accrue) on federal student loans held by the U.S. Department of Education for six months, until September 30, 2020.
+The federal Coronavirus Aid, Relief, and Economic Security (CARES) Act suspended payments (and interest won't accrue) on federal student loans held by the U.S. Department of Education for six months, until September 30, 2020.
 The payment suspension is automatic, you don't have to request it.
+A presidential memorandum extended the suspension of federal student loan payments through December 31, 2020, and also extended the interest waiver through this date.
+(To learn more, read Trump Suspends Federal Student Loan Payments Through December.)

 As soon as you realize you’ll have trouble making your next mortgage payment, call your loan servicer to learn what options might be available to you.
 You could be eligible for a forbearance, like under the CARES Act, or another form of short-term immediate mortgage relief, like a waiver of late fees.
 (If you’ve recently fallen behind on mortgage payments, or think you soon will, due to coronavirus, read How to Get Mortgage Payment Relief During the Coronavirus Outbreak.)

-On March 18, 2020, the Federal Housing Finance Agency (FHFA), which regulates Fannie Mae and Freddie Mac, announced a suspension of foreclosures and evictions for a minimum of 60 days.
-On May 14, 2020, FHFA said it was extending the moratorium until at least June 30, 2020, and later extended it again until at least August 31, 2020.
+The Federal Housing Finance Agency (FHFA), which regulates Fannie Mae and Freddie Mac, has suspended foreclosures and REO evictions until at least December 31, 2020.
 The foreclosure moratorium applies to Fannie- and Freddie-backed, single-family mortgages.
-The Federal Housing Administration (FHA) also set a foreclosure and eviction moratorium through August 31, 2020, for homeowners with FHA-insured single-family mortgages.
-The Department of Veterans Affairs (VA) also imposed a foreclosure moratorium on VA-guaranteed loans, which lasts through August 31, 2020.
+The eviction moratorium applies to properties that Fannie Mae or Freddie Mac has acquired through foreclosure or deed in lieu of foreclosure transactions.
+The Federal Housing Administration (FHA) extended its existing foreclosure and eviction moratorium through December 31, 2020, for homeowners with FHA-insured single-family mortgages.
+The Department of Veterans Affairs (VA) has imposed a foreclosure moratorium on VA-guaranteed loans, which lasts through December 31, 2020.

 Many states have imposed a temporary foreclosure moratorium as well.
 Numerous counties are suspending sheriff’s sales and evictions indefinitely due to the COVID-19 outbreak.
 Courts, too, across the U.S., are shutting down to halt the spread of the virus and are postponing foreclosure hearings as part of the process.